 Q: Can Sass import SCSS?

 A: Yes, Sass can import Scss using the recently introduced @use rule.
 Prior to that, we were able to import SCSS in SASS using the @import rule.
-Although @import is still available, its use is discouraged by the SASS team as it will be removed in the future releases of SASS.
+Although @import is still available, its use is discouraged by the SASS team as it will be removed in future releases of SASS.

 Q: Does SASS improve performance?